Wangfujing Department Store

 Wangfujing (王府井百货) is a Chinese department store based in Beijing.
 Through a joint venture with Japanese department store Ito-Yokado, Wangfujing Yokado opened China's first full-scale food supermarket.
-Both companies each have a 40 per cent stake.
-Japanese supermarket operator York-Benimaru Co. has the remaining 20 per cent.
+Both companies each have a 40% stake.
+Japanese supermarket operator York-Benimaru Co. has the remaining 20%.
 It welcomes more than 10 million customers per day.
 It uses cloud computing services from IBM.
 The store is owned by the Chinese government.